Loading...

 Understanding Student Loan Interest Rates

 Interest rates for student loans are determined by various factors, including the loan type and the borrower’s creditworthiness.
 The APR, or Annual Percentage Rate, encompasses both the interest rate and other fees, providing a more comprehensive view of the loan’s cost.
 According to the Federal Reserve Bank, federal loan interest rates are typically determined by Congress and can differ from year to year.
 Meanwhile, private loan rates are set by individual lenders based on market trends.
-Request your loans now with the lowest interest rates by reading our comprehensive guide!
+Explore more about how to get lower interest rates on loans.

 Variable vs. Fixed Interest Rates